 The Smarkets Exchange is user-friendly, and finding your way around should be straightforward.

 If you’re looking for a particular event, you can use the search box at the page’s top (desktop) or bottom (mobile).

 Smarkets list all available sports down the left-hand side of the desktop homepage, with all the top markets showcased in the centre.
 Say, for example, you want to look at the markets for Romania v Iceland; you can select it here.

 Once you’ve selected an event, you’ll see a page that looks like this.

 The available markets are listed down the centre of the page.

 More often than not, it’s the ‘Full-time result‘ market you’re looking for, so let’s take a closer look at that now.

 Smarkets Exchange explained

-The monetary values underneath the odds show us how much is available to back or lay at those particular odds.
-This is known as the liquidity.
+The monetary values underneath the odds represent liquidity, which is how much is available to back or lay at those odds.

 How to lay a bet on Smarkets